Rdore88/career_atlas_react/README.md

 ```
 $ brew install node
-$ brew install npm
+$ brew install yarn
 ```

-if you have the wrong version you can use homebrew to update node and npm with the following commands:
+if you have the wrong version you can use homebrew to update node and yarn with the following commands:

 ```
 $ brew upgrade node
-$ brew upgrade npm
+$ brew upgrade yarn
 ```

 ### Env Variables